Jay-Sonawane02/Building-a-secure-Chat-Application/phase1/README.md

    Phase 2's capture will visibly contrast against (ciphertext instead of readable text).

-## Known scope limits (documented, not bugs)

-- No reconnection/resume logic — a `/quit` or dropped connection ends the session; the client must be restarted to rejoin.
 - No message persistence — if a target user isn't currently online, the sender gets `ERR user_not_found <target>` and the message is dropped (not queued).